Hazel Bly and the Deep Blue Sea: Major theme

 The central theme of Hazel Bly and the Deep Blue Sea is grief, more specifically the loss of a parent at a young age.
 Hazel Bly was traumatized by the death of her mother during a kayak accident, which she blames herself for, to the point she develops a fear of bodies of water.

 Reception

-A starred review written by Publishers Weekly praised the characters written by Blake, and noted how emotinal the story can be, as it deals with "grief, memory, and familial relationships."
+A starred review written by Publishers Weekly praised the characters written by Blake, and noted how emotional the story can be, as it deals with "grief, memory, and familial relationships."
 Another starred review, this time by the School Library Journal, said the author's writing and extensive character development "allow readers to empathize with Hazel."

 Shoshana Flax, writing for The Horn Book, commented on Blake's ability at balancing "many plot elements, often serious ones, without overburdening the narrative" which led to a novel that focuses on the development of its characters.
 A review by The Booklist called Hazel Bly and the Deep Blue Sea "a moving story of grief and guilt," and noted the book is composed of both very sad as well as very uplifting moments.
 The reviewer concluded by saying the book "deals with loss in a way that feels accessible but never condescending."